krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 ```
 ### Use the ReduceByKey function over GroupByKey

 Both reduceByKey() and groupByKey() are broad transformations, meaning both will shuffle across the partitions.
 The critical difference between reduceByKey() and groupByKey() is that reduceByKey() does a map side combine and groupByKey() does not.
 The reduceByKey() acts like a mini reducer.
 So, the shuffling of data can be reduced if we use reduceByKey()

 ### Avoid the use of UDFs (User Defined Functions)

 UDFs are heavy when it comes to performance.
 Spark does not optimize UDFs as it's like a black box for them.
 Built-in "Spark SQL" functions are optimized and recommended to be used in programs.

 ### Check the uniqueness of keys while using the join columns

 We should always carefully choose the join columns for joining two dataframes.
 If duplicate values exist in either of the columns, it takes a long time to join such dataframes because a cartesian product can happen.

-## Optimizing storage
+## Optimizing storage <a id="OptimizationsStorage"></a>

 ### Bucketing and Partitioning

-__Partitioning__ splits records into files present under different directories named the same as partition column values, based on the partition column. __Bucketing__ is helpful in further splitting records into different files based on a hashing function.
+__Partitioning__ splits records into files present under different directories named the same as partition column values, based on the partition column.
+__Bucketing__ is helpful in further splitting records into different files based on a hashing function.
 This improves performance when we read data in Spark.

 Partitioning is often represented as directories, and bucketing is represented as files.

 ### Serialized data formats

-# Spark debugging and analyzing
+# Spark debugging and analyzing <a id="SparkDebugging"></a>

-# Examples
+# Examples <a id="Examples"></a>

-## Notebook
+## Notebook <a id="Notebook"></a>

 ### One